 As you can see, alcohol does not necessarily need to be a factor to warrant a disorderly conduct charge.

-Tennessee is one state in which public intoxication is a separate offense than disorderly conduct.
+Tennessee is one state in which public intoxication is a separate offense from disorderly conduct.
 If you appear in a public place while under the influence of alcohol or drugs and partake in annoying or dangerous behavior, the police may arrest you for public intoxication.

 Under Tennessee law, it is unlawful to protest, picket, or make offensive displays within 500 feet of a funeral, service, burial, viewing, or procession.